vfonov/simple_baby_monitor/README.md

 # Raspberry PI baby monitor

+A simple baby monitor, uses a Raspberry PI + USB webcam to send video/audio, and smartphone or PC with a recent browser to recieve it.
+No special app is needed.

+## Technical Details

 This service works on Raspberry PI, but can be adopted for a PC with Debian/Ubuntu It is assumed that a webcam with a microphone is attached to USB And supported by linux kernel, creating /dev/video0 and default audio capture device (ALSA)